 What do I get for that fee?

-The same excellent advice and service is included – All meetings, the retirement planning coach process, and all of my services are included at no additional cost.
+The same excellent advice and service is included – All meetings, retirement planning, and other services are included at no additional cost.

 How does this compare to other advisors?

 It is common to see fee schedules start at 1.5% per year for smaller accounts.
 For accounts over $1,000,000 the fee may be as low as 0.8% per year.

 How can Steven Van Metre Financial do this?

 By following the same conservative advice given to my clients and by having low overhead I am able to offer my clients a low fee.
 My business is debt free and I don’t have an opulent office or a large support staff.
 On a personal side, I have very little debt and lead a conservative lifestyle.

 Why does Steven Van Metre Financial do this?

 I want my clients to be successful.
 If my clients get good advice and see their accounts grow, then they will be clients for the next 10, 20, or 30+ years.
 By having low fees and a long term relationship with my clients, we will both be successful.

 Why don’t other advisors do this?